-The invention of the computer mouse was an important step in making computers easy to use for the average at-home user.
-The next step, the trackpad, allowed laptops to become a versatile, portable option for people.
+The advent of the computer mouse was an important step in making computers easy to use for the average at-home user.
+The next step in interfacing evolution is the trackpad, which allowed laptops to become a versatile and portable option for everyone.

-The trackpad, or touchpad as it is sometimes called, is a touch-sensitive part of your MacBook you use to control the cursor and click on links and files to prompt an action from your laptop.
+The trackpad, or touchpad as it is sometimes called, is a touch-sensitive part of your MacBook used to control the cursor for clicking on links, selecting files and to prompt actions from your laptop.

 The trackpad on your MacBook can register many different multi-touch gestures to perform specific tasks, such as:

 You can enable these in System Settings on your MacBook if they are not already turned on by default.

 Some common problems people experience with their MacBook trackpad are:

 These are signs that you will need to replace the trackpad on your MacBook

 Your MacBook’s trackpad can malfunction or stop working for many different reasons, such as:

 When your trackpad needs to be replaced you may notice any kind of problem, most users notice that the cursor jumps or moves without the touchpad being touched.
 Some users notice that the cursor starts acting odd and hard to use after a period of time, it doesn't click properly or it doesn't respond.
 If any of those problems are happening to you bring your MacBook in and we can replace your MacBook's touchpad.